kenatiod/MUT/Understanding Machine Understanding.md

 15. "Embodiment and the Inner Life: Cognition and Consciousness in the Space of Possible Minds" by Murray Shanahan (2010)
     Cognitive scientist Murray Shanahan presents a thought-provoking exploration of the role of embodiment in shaping cognition and consciousness.
 Shanahan's insights into the interplay between mind, body, and environment are highly relevant for designing AI systems with grounded, context-sensitive understanding.
 16. "The Embodied Mind: Cognitive Science and Human Experience" by Francisco J. Varela, Evan Thompson, and Eleanor Rosch (1991)
     This influential book presents an enactive approach to cognitive science, emphasizing the role of embodied action in shaping perception, cognition, and experience.
-The authors' insights into the embodied nature of mind provide important theoretical foundations for the MUT's focus on grounded understanding.
+The authors' insights into the embodied nature of mind provide important theoretical foundations for the MUTT's focus on grounded understanding.
 17. "Radical Embodied Cognitive Science" by Anthony Chemero (2009)
     Philosopher Anthony Chemero presents a radical vision of embodied cognition, arguing that cognitive processes are best understood as dynamic interactions between organisms and their environments.
 Chemero's ecological approach to mind offers valuable perspectives for designing AI systems that can flexibly engage with the world.
 18. "How the Body Shapes the Way We Think: A New View of Intelligence" by Rolf Pfeifer and Josh Bongard (2006)